ZhiQi12/Orbital-/README.md

 * Sorts and displays the top 3 highest-rated and most-searched module in MODeRATE.
 * To show user which modules are the most popular in MODeRATE

+## Design Principles

+### Webscrapping
+The primary function of the webscrapping component is used to extract relevant data from websites to be parsed into our artificial intelligent(AI) model for text analysis.
+The Python PRAW library, which is an exclusive webscrapping tool for Reddit, was used.
+A few other webscrapping tools and libraries such as Selenium and BeautifulSoup were also considered.
+However, PRAW yielded the best results in terms of time complexity.

+#### Website choice
+A small-scale survey was conducted to determine which websites students would go to to find reviews for modules.
+Namely, two particular websites were mentioned: NUSMODs and the NUS subReddit.

+* NUSMODs
+A significant portion of the module reviews were quite outdated (>3 years).
+Several students mentioned how such reviews were unreliable as many changes would have been made to the module by the time they were taking it.
+Hence, NUSMODs was not included as a data source for webscrapping in this project.

+* NUS subReddit
+Module reviews shown are rather recent (<2 years).
+New posts are made more frequently as compared to NUSMODs, hence the module reviews are more reliable.
+Some students pointed out an issue which is that some reviews show high degree of bias, seen by the use of certain high-intensity word phrases to describe the module.
+While some students prefer objective reviews, having a biased comment is also a way to show the general sentiment surrounding the module.
+Hence, the NUS subReddit was chosen to be a data source for webscrapping in this project.

+#### Data scrapped
+* Text comment - Primary component to use for sentiment analysis by the AI model.
+Short comments usually do not provide very constructive reviews about the modules.
+Hence, upon further testing, a minimum length of 8 words must be present in a text body for it to be considered relevant and be scrapped.

+* Number of upvotes - A factor used to determine the relevance of a comment.
+A high number of upvotes can be used to indicate that a particular review resonated well with other users, hence its reliability.

+* Date of post - Another factor used to determine the relevance of a comment.
+A newer post can indicate a 'fresher' and hence, a more reliable review as opposed to an older post.
+This is based on the assumption that fewer changes can happen to a module in a smaller span of time.
+However, it is still possible for a drastic change to occur over a single semester of study.

+### Relevance Scoring System
+The relevance scoring system(RSS) acts as an extension from the webscrapping component of this project.
+After the above data have been scrapped from Reddit, a score will be given to a post to help determine its relevance.
+Refer to the scoring system below:

+### Artificial Intelligent(AI) Model
+The primary function of the AI model was to recognise patterns in a text to determine the sentiment associated with it in the context of a module review.
+The method used here was the Bag-of-Words(BoW) approach to help convert texts from our dataset into numerical form used for anaysis.

+#### Transformers
+* Count Vectorizer
+* Select-K-Best
+* TFID Vectorizer

+#### Machine Learning Alogrithm
+Several machine learning algorithms were tested for their accuracy to determine which model was best suited for sentiment analysis in this case study.

+### Integrated System Design

 ## Getting Started

 ### Dependencies